How to Secure Your Website

 Many hosting providers will have anti-malware software included in their plans – even the basic ones!
 But there are free plugins available too.
 Wordfence is the current number 1, and gets the Kakadu seal of approval.
 Better to have at least one of these two options on your site.

 Keep It Up-To-Date

 Out of date platform (i.e. WordPress) installs, themes and plugins are a hacker’s best friend.
 If using a simple username/password combo is like leaving your front door open, then not updating your site is like leaving the back door open.
 Wide-open.

 Hacking communities prey on this low-hanging fruit approach to access your site, and nothing good comes of that.
 Many updates can be applied automatically, but this isn’t best practice.
 Doing the updates manually allows you to check that they don’t break anything on your site as soon as you have done them.
-Much better than waiting for a user tell you about a broken feature on your site, or worst case getting frustrated, leaving and you losing a potential customer.
+Much better than waiting for a user tell you about a broken feature, or worst case getting frustrated, leaving and you losing a potential customer.

 If something breaks, it’s probably a plugin at fault.
-You can either disable your plugins one-by-one until you find the culprit, then work on turning them back on and adjusting their settings accordingly.
+To fix it, you can either disable your plugins one-by-one until you find the culprit and adjusting their settings accordingly.
 Or if that’s too much like techy hard work, see point 5 below…

 Your WordPress dashboard clearly displays a notification when you have updates that need actioning.